 Sairek remembered the first time he officially inherited the royal jewel.
-It was about a year or so after his mother had passed away.
+It was about a year or so after his mother had passed away, making him about four and a half years old.

 “Isn’t this mother’s?”
 He had asked his father, while he held the stone in his small little hands.